“Mistério do Planeta” (Novos Baianos, 1972)

 Past, present

-I participate being the mystery of the planet
+I participate by being the mystery of the planet

 That I pass through and it being